This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 In cities, the number one problem after the SHTF will be a lack of food and water.
 Too many people don’t store more than a few days worth of food, and grocery stores almost never have more than a week’s worth of food.
 If the transportation system is non-functional, there’s no telling how long it will be until new supplies arrive.

 Fortunately, there are more places to find food and water around the city than you think… and they’re all within a few miles of your home.
 I’m not talking about grocery stores, convenience stores, and gas stations.
 Those will all be ransacked and crawling with dangerous people.
 I’m talking about less obvious places.

-Your job is to not just read this article, but to take note of these places around town.
+Your job is to take note of these places around town.
 That way when disaster strikes, you’ll know where to go instead of just wandering around like everyone else.

 Where to Find Food

 You can probably think of even more places to find food, but let’s start with these:

 - Around town.

 - At airports.

 - Local ponds (fish, ducks, pigeons).